ibm-cloud-docs/virtualization/hyper-v-faq.md

 You can grant a virtual machine access to multiple processors with any Windows virtual machine.
 However, Linux virtual machines are limited to a single processor.

-## Can hard drive sizes change after a virtual machine is created?
+## Can hard disk sizes change after a virtual machine is created?

 Yes.